-If you are thinking about becoming a Puppy Socialiser and would like to find out more, come along to our next Puppy Socialiser information sessions at Great Horwood on Tuesday 28th August, Tuesday 25th September at 1pm – 3pm.
+If you are thinking about becoming a Puppy Socialiser and would like to find out more, come along to our next Puppy Socialiser information session in the Cowan Suite at Great Horwood on Tuesday 22nd January at 1pm – 3pm.
 These afternoons are designed for new socialisers, new applicants and people considering socialising and fostering a dog for us.
 We will cover all aspects of the role (both long-term and holiday cover) and the support available, and this will be a chance for you to ask any questions and meet fellow socialisers.
 Please let us know if you are able to come, we would love to see you.
 To book your place contact our Puppy Training Support Coordinator Helen Bliss: email email@example.com or telephone 01296 655888

 We need socialisers within travelling distance of the centre: Milton Keynes, Buckinghamshire, Bedfordshire, Hertfordshire.
 We also have a small satellite in the Witney area.
 We provide food and equipment for the puppy and cover all veterinary costs.
 No experience is needed but you need to meet the following criteria: CAN YOU